Bank robber nabbed after Foxboro-to-Attleboro police chase in 2018 pleads guilty

 Both suspects were arrested by state police after a high-speed pursuit Sept.
 14, 2018 that began at Gillette Stadium in Foxboro and went to the Toner Boulevard exit of Interstate 95 in North Attleboro, where their vehicle, driven by Wheeler, crashed.

-Wheeler fled on foot and stole a car that had been left running at the pumps at the nearby Tri-Boro Gulf gas station, but was finally stopped on Route 1 in South Attleboro near the Pawtucket border.
+Wheeler fled on foot and stole a car that had been left running at the pumps at the nearby Tri-Boro Gulf gas station, but was finally stopped on Route 1 in South Attleboro.

 Lee’s sentencing is scheduled for Feb.
 16.

-Wheeler pleaded guilty in March and faces a sentencing hearing Wednesday.
+Wheeler pleaded guilty in March.
 In May, he cited the coronavirus pandemic and hypertension in a bid to be released from the Norfolk County Correctional Center pending his sentencing, but it was rejected.

 Lee and Wheeler face up to 20 years in prison, three years of supervised release, and a fine of $250,000.